huyquoctrinh/huyquoctrinh/README.md

 - 👀 I’m interested in Deep Learning, Machine Learning, Computer Vision, Computer Graphic, NLP, MLops, Medical Imageing and A.I modeling.
 Moreover, I have some experiences in Software Engineering, and System operation.
 - 🌱 I’m currently a student at University of Science, VNU-HCM and also a Machine Learning Engineer at [Spex A.I GMBH](https://www.spexai.com/)
-- 💞️ I’m looking to collaborate on Research in Computer Vision and Machine Learning basic algorithm, I have also had some research in Computer Vision field [scholar](https://scholar.google.com/citations?user=VQwSY1gAAAAJ&hl=en).
+- 💞️ I’m looking to collaborate on Research in Computer Vision and Machine Learning basic algorithm, I have also had some research in Computer Vision field, everything in [scholar](https://scholar.google.com/citations?user=VQwSY1gAAAAJ&hl=en).
 - 📫 Reach me via:
   - [Linkedin](https://www.linkedin.com/in/huy-quoc-450459161/?fbclid=IwAR0OIUwt7P_bWN3D2bDNtJynBrQljfyv6mwVLQwKyl-SG16mxOROdW_SFeg)
   - Email: trnhquchuy@yahoo.com.vn